Skip to content

 In this tutorial, we'll call the service spark-one.
 Adjust as needed in the configuration and code blocks if your service has a different name.

-When this is done, you can access the Node-RED interface at {BREWBLOX_ADDRESS}/node-red
+When this is done, you can access the Node-RED web UI at {BREWBLOX_ADDRESS}/node-red.

 Listening to the Brewblox eventbus